logaretm/vee-validate/packages/docs/content/guide/global-validators.md

 ---
-title: Global Validations
+title: Global Validators
 description: Defining global rules to be used throughout your web app
 ---

-# Global Validations
+# Global Validators

 Sometimes you are building an application that is form-heavy and needs to validate forms frequently, like an admin dashboard or a form based application. importing validation rules every time you need them can be quite tedious.